CelineChole/website-tech/content/blog/gatsby-github-pages/index.md

 Gatsby is a free and open source framework based on React, it is the perfect tool to build a blog or portfolio.
 You can find below the steps to deploy your site to the root subdomain: username.github.io, and then configured to use a custom domain.

-The first step is to buy a domain name.
-The below tutorial will be for NameCheap.

 ## Configuring the GitHub Pages source branch

-- Navigate to your page repository.
+- Navigate to your page repository,
-- Click on Settings.
+- Click on Settings,
-- In the GitHub Pages section, use the Source drop-down to select master.
+- In the GitHub Pages section, use the Source drop-down to select the branch you want to deploy your site from (master, gh-pages or a /docs folder on  your master branch),
 - Click Save.

 ## Installing the gh-pages package